a-lurker/a-lurker.github.io/docs/luup-engine.md

 |http_status_code|||

 **openLuup enhancement:**
-luup.inet.wget() now supports Basic and Digest authentication,
+luup.inet.wget() now supports Basic and Digest authentication.

 Username/Password parameters may be defined in either the wget() parameter list or embedded in the URL.